Can you recycle bubble wrap?

 The good news, however, is that business and people are taking steps in the right direction by using things like collection points, a recycling bin in their home, or using a reusable bag for their dry cleaning.

 Recycling is a really easy way to reduce the amount of waste in our rubbish tips, and it can really help the environment.

 Bubble wrap can be recycled.
 However, you shouldn’t take action to recycle your bubble wrap just yet as there is something you need to know before you understand if your recycling services accept bubble wrap.

 Bubble wrap is a little more complicated to recycle, but to understand why you need to know what it’s made from.
 The majority of bubble wrap is made from a thin, soft plastic that is called #4 low-density polyethene film.
 It’s exactly the same material plastic shopping bags are made from.
 It’s great a transporting and protecting because it’s simultaneously flexible and relatively strong.

 Your standard recycling program is probably not equipped to deal with bubble wrap and only deals with a single-stream recycling program.
-Single stream programs enable all of the common forms of recyclables, cardboard, glass, paper, to be sorted on one single bin instead of needing them to be pre-sorted.
+Single-stream programs enable all of the common forms of recyclables, cardboard, glass, and paper, to be sorted in one single bin instead of needing them to be pre-sorted.

 How To Recycle Bubble Wrap

 You shouldn’t put bubble wrap in your standard recycling box.
 It will contaminate the recycling stream and it will mean that your recycling ends up at the rubbish tip.
 You could even be fined for incorrectly recycling.
 In order to recycle bubble wrap, you need to find a plastic firm like Expert where you can drop-off your bubble wrap.

 Always make sure that any bubble wrap that is attached to paper mailers or is lined is separated before it is sent for recycling.
 Bubble wrap isn’t like a plastic bottle, so you need to ensure you treat it different when it comes ot recycling.